cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 # Security Considerations {#sec-considerations}

-Bellare et al. {{?BNPS03=DOI.10.1007/s00145-002-0120-1}} proved the following properties of Chaum's original blind signature protocol based on RSA with the Full Domain Hash (FDH) {{RSA-FDH}}:

-- One-more-forgery polynomial security.
-This means the adversary, interacting with the server (signer) as a client, cannot output n+1 valid message and signature tuples after only interacting with the server n times, for some n which is polynomial in the protocol's security parameter.
+Lysyanskaya proved one-more-forgery polynomial security of RSABSSA variants in the random oracle model under the one-more-RSA assumption in {{Lys22}}.
+This means the adversary cannot output n+1 valid message and signature tuples, where all messages are distinct, after interacting with the server (signer) as a client only n times, for some n which is polynomial in the protocol's security parameter.
-- Concurrent polynomial security.
-This means that servers can engage in polynomially many invocations of the protocol without compromising security.

-Both results rely upon the RSA Known Target Inversion Problem being hard.
-However, this analysis is incomplete as it does not account for adversarially-generated keys.
-This threat model has important implications for appliations using the blind signature protocol described in this document; see {{message-entropy}} for more details.

-Lastly, the design in this document differs from the analysis in {{BNPS03}} only in message encoding, i.e., using PSS instead of FDH.
-Note, importantly, that an empty salt effectively reduces PSS to FDH, so the same results apply.
-Beyond this seminal result, {{Lys22}} proved one-more-forgery polynomial security in the random oracle model under the one-more-RSA assumption.
-Their work considers scenarios where the signer public keys are maliciously controlled.
-See {{message-entropy}} for more discussion on those results.
+Lysyanskaya also proved that the RSABSSA variants which use the PrepareRandomize function achieve blindness in {{Lys22}}.
+Blindness means that the malicious signer learns nothing about the client input and output after the protocol execution.
+However, additional assumptions on the message inputs are required for blindness to hold for RSABSSA variants that use the PrepareIdentity function; see {{message-entropy}} for more discussion on those results.

 ## Timing Side Channels and Fault Attacks